lowRISC/opentitan/util/uvmdvgen/README.md

   -eo [hw/ip/<ip>], --env-outdir [hw/ip/<ip>]
                         Path to place the full tetsbench code.
 It creates 3 directories - dv, data and doc.
-The DV document and the DV plan Hjson files are placed in the doc and data directories respectively.
+The DV document and the testplan Hjson files are placed in the doc and data directories respectively.
 These are to be merged into the IP's root directory (with the existing data and doc directories).
 Under dv, it creates 3 sub-